rileybarshak/project-viewer/README.md

 - **404 in project view**: Folder names must match exactly (including status subfolders); ensure at least one Markdown file exists.
 - **Images not loading**: Use relative paths in Markdown (`./img/screenshot.png`) so the viewer can resolve them against GitHub.

 ---

+## Deployment Checklist

+- **Environment variable**: set values in `config.yaml`
+- **Cold starts / caching**: API responses are cached for 60 seconds; refresh after a minute if you just pushed new Markdown.
+- **CORS and tokens**: Public repos work anonymously.
+If you hit GitHub’s rate limit, add a server-side proxy or inject a token in `github.ts`.

+---

+## Deploy with Vercel
+- **Why Vercel**: You can deploy however you like, but Vercel is the easiest free method.
+- Follow the steps above to get project-viewer running locally using your own Github repositories.
+- Visit [Vercel.com](https://vercel.com), log-in/sign-up, and connect your Github account.
+- Create a new project using your Github repository
+- Keep all settings the same and press `Deploy`
+- After some time your site will be deployed and will automatically redeploy with each push to master
+- Thats it!
+If you'd like, you can [add a domain.](https://vercel.com/docs/getting-started-with-vercel/domains)
+---

 Need inspiration?
 Fork both repos, swap in your username, and you’ll have a personalized project hub in minutes.
 Happy showcasing!